 In 2021, Leiden University will develop a new Sustainability Vision 2030.
-In this vision for the future, the focus is on the primary tasks of the university: integration and visibility of sustainability in our education and research.
+This vision for the future focuses on the primary tasks of the University: integration and visibility of sustainability in our education and research.

 Help students learn about sustainability

 Leiden University wants to offer all students the opportunity to become acquainted with sustainability issues in relation to their own field of expertise.
 Additionally, great attention will be paid to make education about sustainability more accessible in the coming years.

 Aim to make a positive social impact

 The university strives to be a sustainable study- and working environment that inspires and mobilises the university community to make a positive social impact within and outside of the University.
 The course we have set and the results we have already achieved in our business operations will be continued, while we strive for a higher level of ambition to further reduce our CO2 footprint.

 For example, the 'Roadmap for energy-neutral Leiden University buildings' describes how we will reduce at least 49% of building-related CO2 emissions.
 The University is developing a sustainable travel policy to reduce CO2 emissions as a result of business trips, and sustainable tendering is the norm.